-East-West Gateway Planning Area
+Source: East-West Gateway Council of Governments

 C-2.1.2 Model Summary

 Population and Land-Use Forecasts

 Population and employment projections are a key input to the travel demand model.
 These projections are used to determine future travel demand and travel patterns and the effect this demand will have on the various travel options available.